gitipham/LC_Easy_Java/README.md

 3. **Palindrome Number:** Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.

 4. **Binary Coded Decimal:** Convert each digit of a Decimal number to a binary number

+5. **Remove Duplicates From Sorted Array:**: Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.